vircadia/vircadia-native-core/tools/auto-tester/README.md

 ![](./TestRailSelector.PNG)

 - The default test rail user is shown, and can be changed as needed.
-- The username is usually the user's email.
+- The user-name is usually the user's email.
 - The Project ID defaults to 14 - Interface.
-- The Suite ID defaults to 1147 - Renderong.
+- The Suite ID defaults to 1147 - Rendering.
 - The TestRail page provides 3 functions for writing to TestRail.
 ## Create Test Cases
 ### Usage